Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Proofs of the lower bounds for the LPP with boundary

 Our main step towards the proof of Theorem \ref{TBdLB} is to develop the following right-tail lower bounds.
-The result strengthens a recent lower bound \cite[(5.43)]{sepp-cgm-18}, which was also derived via the coupling approach.
-See Remark \ref{RSepp} below for a detailed comparison.
+The result strengthens a recent lower bound \cite[(5.43)]{Sepp_18_CGM}, which was also derived via the coupling approach.
+In our notation, the earlier bound was stated for the increment-stationary $\G^z$-process defined by \eqref{E:IncStLPP} and covered the case of fixed $s$.
+To prove Theorem \ref{TBdLB}, however, one needs to permit $s$ to grow with $\norm{\bfv}$.